Mugulu Nage: Casting

-After signing in Ganesh for the lead role, actress Amulya was signed in for one of the female leads.
+After signing Ganesh for the lead role, actress Amulya was signed in for one of the female leads.
 It was also reported that the film would feature three more leading female characters, with a total of four different romantic tracks.
 Actresses Nabha Natesh and Nikitha Narayan were approached to play the other lead roles.
 However, later Nabha was replaced by model turned actress Ashika Ranganath, playing her first role for a film.
 Apart from these leading actresses.
 In February 2017, it was announced that actor Jaggesh would be appearing in a special song sequence penned by Bhat himself.
 Later in March 2017, Bhat made some last-minute changes by replacing Amulya with actress Apoorva Arora since Amulya got engaged and her marriage dates were clashing with the film schedule.
 Apoorva joined the team on 18 March and shot her scenes at Barkur.
 It was also reported that Amulya would still make a guest appearance in the film.